jdtornow/challah/README.md

 Challah (pronounced HAH-lah) is a simple Rails authentication gem with user, role and permission controls baked in.
 Most of the functionality within the gem lives within a Rails engine and tries to stay out of the way of your app.

-## Development Note

-Please note, this gem is still under development.
-Use at your own risk, for now.

 ## Requirements

 * Ruby 1.8.7+